DarinJeff/Bditto/movies/README.md

 # Movies

-A movie and TV show app which used the TMDB database.
+A movie and TV show app which uses the TMDB database.

 ___________